buysellgpu.com

 COMPARABLE SALES

-Direct public sale prices for action-verb-pair + hardware-category compound .com domains in the B2B procurement and secondary-market space are scarce in the public record.
-Three structural reasons: (1) marketplace-intent verb-pair .coms rarely change hands once an operator acquires them — the strategic value is in NOT releasing the name back to the market once a CoreWeave / Lambda / TechBuyer / CDW tier acquirer locks it in as procurement-default brand infrastructure; (2) entry-band sales ($5K–$500K) for verb-pair + category compounds are typically NDA-bound — strategic acquirers don't disclose, sellers respect confidentiality; (3) the verified public sales that DO surface are almost always the multi-million strategic acquisitions of single-word category .coms, which are a structurally different (and more expensive) tier than three-word verb-pair compounds.
+Direct public sale prices for action-verb-pair + hardware-category compound .com domains in the consumer / SMB marketplace space are scarce in the public record.
+Three structural reasons: (1) marketplace-intent verb-pair .coms rarely change hands once an operator acquires them — strategic value is precisely in NOT releasing the name back to the market once a Newegg-tier / eBay-tier / StockX-tier / Backmarket-tier operator locks it in as procurement-default brand infrastructure for a vertical category; (2) entry-band sales ($5K–$500K) for verb-pair + category compounds are typically NDA-bound — strategic acquirers don't disclose, sellers respect confidentiality; (3) the verified public sales that DO surface are almost always the multi-million strategic acquisitions of single-word category .coms, which are a structurally different (and more expensive) tier than three-word verb-pair compounds.
 The publicly-defensible reference is the broader .com valuation curve below, where exact-match domain pricing follows clear tiers by type and category authority:

 Domain TypeTypical RangeReference Points